 NEW TO WITHERSPOON?
 WANT TO LEARN MORE ABOUT THE SEMINARS?

-For the last four years, the Witherspoon Institute has sponsored non-credit seminars for Princeton students.
+For the last six years, the Witherspoon Institute has sponsored non-credit seminars for Princeton students.
 Any Princeton student—undergraduate, graduate, PTS—is warmly invited to attend.

 We read important texts about important questions—classic and contemporary—in the attempt to find wisdom, to know how best to live and think and act so as to live well and flourish.
 And we try to seek for wisdom collegially, with friends willing to engage good questions seriously, with any point of view considered.
 And, we almost always provide a meal!